 Proteins and fats can be used for energy, but their conversion to usable forms in the body is NOT immediate; it’s gradual.
 Carbohydrates, on the other hand are immediate energy and readily digested into sugar.

-Low-glycemic carbohydrates such as many vegetables and beans provide a slow time-release of the sugar they contain in their complex molecules of starch mixed with fiber.
+Such as many vegetables and beans provide a slow time-release of the sugar they contain in their complex molecules of starch mixed with fiber.
 The presence of “resistant starch” pre-biotic foods (like cooked and cooled potatoes/sweet potatoes, cooked and cooled white rice, prebiotic supplements, beans, green plantains and bananas) further slows the sugar liberation process.

 In response to any sugar or energy (food) in the blood, the body calls upon its insulin reserves, generated by the pancreas, to lower the blood sugar.
 It especially calls on ALOT of insulin when it seems as though there is more sugar than the body can handle at once.